Lissy93/git-in/.github/README.md

 - [![💬 Inserts Contributor Content](https://github.com/Lissy93/git-into-open-source/actions/workflows/insert-comments.yml/badge.svg)](https://github.com/Lissy93/git-into-open-source/actions/workflows/insert-comments.yml) - _Generates user-contributed content from `git-in-here.yml`_
 - [![📚 Inserts Guides & Resources into Readme](https://github.com/Lissy93/git-into-open-source/actions/workflows/insert-resources.yml/badge.svg)](https://github.com/Lissy93/git-into-open-source/actions/workflows/insert-resources.yml) - _Inserts each link listed in `resources.yml` into the readme_
 - [![🪞 Mirror to Codeberg](https://github.com/Lissy93/git-into-open-source/actions/workflows/mirror.yml/badge.svg)](https://github.com/Lissy93/git-into-open-source/actions/workflows/mirror.yml) - _Syncs the current state of the repository over to Codeberg_

-### Policies
-- [`CODE_OF_CONDUCT`](/.github/CODE_OF_CONDUCT.md) - Rules we have in place, to ensure this is a welcoming and inclusive project.
-- [`CONTRIBUTING`](/.github/CONTRIBUTING.md) - Guidelines to help you get started with contributing to this project.
-- [`GOVERNANCE`](/.github/GOVERNANCE.md) - Information on how the repository is governed and decisions are made.
-- [`PRIVACY`](/.github/PRIVACY.md) - Our commitment to respecting and protecting your data and privacy.
-- [`SECURITY`](/.github/SECURITY.md) - Protocols for reporting security vulnerabilities and our promise to keep the project secure.
-- [`SUPPORT`](/.github/SUPPORT.md) - Where to find help, ask questions, or get support related to this project.

 ### Service Credits
 This project would not be possible to keep running without the use of the following service providers and software authors: